RedExpertAlliance/katacoda-scenarios/oci-course/infrastructure-events-notifications-streaming-oci/step2.md

 We are all set with our first Rule, now let's create a Bucket and see if we receive the notification.

-Let's use the CLI for creating the bucket (you need the OCID for your compartment, and also remember to include your LabID after the bucket name):
+Let's use the CLI for creating the bucket (you need the OCID for your compartment, and also remember to include your LAB_ID after the bucket name):

-`oci os bucket create -c $COMPARTMENT_OCID --name myBucketLabID`{{execute}}
+`oci os bucket create -c $COMPARTMENT_OCID --name myBucketLAB_ID`{{execute}}

 You should had received the email notification, since the two conditions were met: Bucket creation and the name of the Bucket.
 The email body should look something like this:
 ~~~~
 {
   "eventType" : "com.oraclecloud.objectstorage.createbucket",